 A tender boat, also called a water shuttle, is a small vessel that takes passengers from the cruise ship to shore when docking isn’t possible.
 These boats are often used at ports where the cruise ship can’t dock due to size, depth, or other reasons.

 Cruise ships usually carry their own tender boats, which can serve as lifeboats in emergencies.
-These tenders are fairly large and can hold between 150 to 200 people.
-While they are smaller than the cruise ship, they are much bigger than typical small boats.
+These tenders are fairly large and and typically hold around 100 to 150 people, with some models carrying even more depending on the ship and design.

 You might also come across tender boats provided by the port itself.
 These tenders are also used to ferry passengers to the shore.